ayoub-esc/animal-shelters/README.md

 # Animal Shelters Investigation

-Attemping to guess the outcome of various dogs and cats in shelters using various different python data science packages such scikit-learn.
+Attempting to guess the outcome of various dogs and cats in shelters using various different python data science packages such scikit-learn.
 Original data not avialable.